SoMoMaS/MachineLearning/README.md

 ### Backend
 - [ ] Augmentation not right
-- [ ] Plot will be saved as 389x389 instead od 480x480
+- [ ] Plot will be saved as 389x389 instead of 480x480
-- [ ] Pixels are not sent back in a correct form
+- [X] Pixels are not sent back in a correct form
 - [ ] Clean up

 ### Frontend